devapurva/react-javascript-underthehood/javascript/apply/understand-4variants-of-apply.md

-Below is an extended comparison of the five custom variants of an apply()-like function.
-Variant 4 is our previously detailed custom implementation.
+Below is an extended comparison of the four custom variants of an apply()-like function.
 Each variant is explained in terms of what it does, its advantages, and its potential drawbacks concerning correctness, clarity, performance, and memory overhead.

 ---